Not Accepting Guests

 Travelling from Constanta, Romania, through Moldova, Ukraine and Russia to St. Petersburg.
 I thus travelled altogether around 10.000km through East Europe, by plaine, train, bus, hitchhicking and walking, met a lot of awsome people (and some idiots as well), I was burnt by the sun, got stung by a bee, became quite ill while being in Samara, lost and refound my luggage, destroyed the DVD drive of my laptop, a bench in Iasi, the shower doors and a plug of the Youth

-hostel in Chisinau, lost my umbrella in Dnipropetrovsk (carried away by the wind .... ) accidentially killed a pidgeon by kicking it (yes, I know, all those animal protectors who love animals that much that they would marry them, if the could, will hate me for that, but hey, it was an ACCIDENT!), missed my flight from Samara to St. Petersburg and instead had the "pleasure" of a 1 day and 16 h lasting train ride + the cleaning staff of the train station in Samara became quite angry at me after accidentially emptying a bottle of coke not into my mouth but all over the freshly cleaned floor; I impressed nearly the entire Romania with my romanian language skills, and even more people by the fact that I don`t drink beer, managed not to get too lost by confusing and not very logical romanian street naming ( i think it is sufficient if I mention Iasi here), was stared at and asked a lot of surprised questions when crossing moldavian and ukrainian borders (seems like those are not being crossed very often by germans by hitchhicking/bus) and suprised myself by my own russian/ukrainian understanding skills when trying to orientate in Dnipropetrovsk (by the way, is there any short version for that name?!?).
+hostel in Chisinau, lost my umbrella in Dnipropetrovsk (carried away by the wind .... ) , missed my flight from Samara to St. Petersburg and instead had the "pleasure" of a 1 day and 16 h lasting train ride + the cleaning staff of the train station in Samara became quite angry at me after accidentally emptying a bottle of coke not into my mouth but all over the freshly cleaned floor; I impressed nearly the entire Romania with my romanian language skills, and even more people by the fact that I don`t drink beer, managed not to get too lost by confusing and not very logical romanian street naming ( i think it is sufficient if I mention Iasi here), was stared at and asked a lot of surprised questions when crossing moldavian and ukrainian borders (seems like those are not being crossed very often by germans by hitchhicking/bus) and surprised myself by my own russian/ukrainian understanding skills when trying to orientate in Dnipropetrovsk (by the way, is there any short version for that name?!?).
 I was having quite a lot of fun at Vama Veche at the Black sea, was hicking and cycling in the mountains around Brasov, was hitchhicking through romania and Moldova, enjoyed the countryside around Bacau, sharpened my skills of orientation in Iasi (and tried some very good wine), met Angela Merkel in Chisinau, was being interviewed by moldavian reporters and enjoyed traditional moldavian folk musik at an amazing open air concert, I resisted rain and wind in Dnipropetrovsk (again this looong name!), visited in just one day nearly everything that there is to see in Kiev (my legs hurt quite a lot though) and had some very funny and interesting evenings in St. Petersburg. :)

 Since I speak 5 languages I might be able to teach you some words in one or more of them.

-Since I have already seen quite a bit of Europe and Latinamerica I can also surely tell you about my adventures there, if you want to hear them :) It would be nice, if you could also tell me something about your trips and adventures :)
+Since I have already seen quite a bit of Europe and Latinamerica (as for America, I virtually know the entire continent!
+From Mexico to Chile/Argentina) I can also surely tell you about my adventures there, if you want to hear them :) It would be nice, if you could also tell me something about your trips and adventures :)

-Austria, France, Greece, Italy, Macedonia, Mexico, Moldova, Portugal, Romania, Russian Federation, Spain, Switzerland, Ukraine
+Argentina, Austria, Bolivia, Chile, Colombia, Costa Rica, Ecuador, France, Greece, Guatemala, Italy, Macedonia, Mexico, Moldova, Nicaragua, Panama, Paraguay, Peru, Portugal, Romania, Russian Federation, Spain, Switzerland, Ukraine, United States, Uruguay